 Data Science and Analytics (MSc)

-- Completion of a four-year bachelor’s degree in engineering, science, business, economics or related discipline
+- Completion of a four-year undergraduate (or equivalent degree) from an accredited institution in engineering, science, business, economics or a related discipline

 - Minimum grade point average (GPA) or equivalent of 3.00/4.33 (B) in the last two years of study